 Legislation was enacted in 2013 concerning food allergy awareness in food facilities.
 This legislation required the Maryland Department of Health to develop a poster about food allergies by January 1, 2014.
 Baltimore County and other local jurisdictions are required to have the owners or operators of food establishments display the Food Allergy Awareness Poster, English and Spanish version, prominently in the staff area(s) of their establishment by March 1, 2014.

 Restaurant owners planning to allow patrons and their dogs in their outdoor seating area should send a written letter of intent to:

 Attention: Doggie Dining Request

-Upon receipt of the notice of intent documents, a representative from the Environmental Health Services Division will review and notify the owner or operator that he is or is not in compliance with applicable laws in regards to policy.
+Upon receipt of the notice-of-intent documents, a representative from the Environmental Health Services Division will review and notify the owner or operator if they are not in compliance with applicable laws in regards to policy.

 The County Bureau of Utilities and EHS work together to minimize the impact of Fats, Oils, and Grease (FOG) on the County sewage system.
 FOG blockages in the sewage system cause overflows of sewage into our streams, lakes and the bay.
-We enforces FOG provisions of the Food Service Facility Regulations and provides FOG related information in the Baltimore County Fats, Oils, and Grease (FOG) Control Program Manual.
+We enforce FOG provisions of the Food Service Facility Regulations and provide FOG-related information in the Baltimore County FOG Control Program Manual.
+For details, view the FOG Control Program Manual.